 In general, the interference tube is designed into three kinds of length.
 Longer interference tubes suppress most off-axis sound, but are also more difficult to use due to their length.
 It is very sensitive to placing and has a demand for a fixed mic position and sound source or a skilled boom operator, as moving the mic even slightly off-axis can cause the source to decay.
 So it is a good choice to use the shotgun mic for DSLR to record very distant sounds or utilize it in noisy environments.

 Medium shotguns perform well for booming and sound pickup in most situations.
-Short shotguns, or mini shotgun for DSLR, are not as directional as their longer counterparts, but are often helpful in situations where length must be kept as short as possible; it still suppresses off-axis high frequencies better than supercardioid mics.
+Short shotgun mic for DSLR is not as directional as their longer counterparts, but is often helpful in situations where length must be kept as short as possible; it still suppresses off-axis high frequencies better than supercardioid mics.

-Audio performance - On camera shotgun mic plays a role in noisy environments
+Audio performance - Good shotgun mic for DSLR plays a role in noisy environments

 Boom mic for DSLR is able to offer clear sounds even you are shooting in noisy surroundings.
 The benefit is they concentrate directly on the audio sources ahead and also capture the audio with high gain, while picking up any type of various other sounds existing in the atmosphere really reduced, if whatsoever, that might be sideways or back.
 This is beneficial due to the fact that it can capture the audio just that the creators wishes, straight ahead, while neglecting any type of undesirable noises that might exist.